 We have also included other programs of interest.
 There are two "special status programs," which are centers that don't fit into either of the above categories but that have been vetted and are recommended.
 We have also indicated programs that have fulfilled the requirements for The Joint Commission's special lung cancer certification (indicated by the symbol +).
 Finally, we occasionally find lung cancer-specific treatment programs at centers that do not fit into any of the above categories and we have included them as well.

-If there is not one of these centers near you, check the American Society of Clinical Oncology (ASCO) patient-friendly website, Cancer.net.
-There you can search their Find a Cancer Doctor list to find a lung cancer specialist near you or contact us at 1-800-298-2436 or email@example.com for help finding the best care in your area.
+If there is not a center listed near you, check the American Society of Clinical Oncology (ASCO) patient-friendly website, Cancer.net.
+There you can search their Find a Cancer Doctor list to find a lung cancer specialist near you.
+Or contact us by calling our HelpLine at 1-800-298-2436 or by emailing firstname.lastname@example.org for help finding the best care in your area.

 *NCI is part of the National Institutes of Health and is responsible for conducting and supporting cancer-related research, training physicians and scientists and publishing information about all things cancer.
 NCI cancer centers follow strict standards and are cancer centers of treatment and research excellence.

 **The American College of Surgeons Commission on Cancer (CoC) centers meet accreditation standards to ensure quality, multidisciplinary approach, and comprehensive cancer care delivery.

 +The Joint Commission is an independent, not-for-profit organization that accredits and certifies more than 20,500 health care organizations and programs in the United States.
 There are only six cancer programs that have been awarded lung cancer-specific certification .